clemsonciti/palmetto-documentation/pages/documentation/howtos/userguide_howto_use_burstbuffer.md

 ---
-title: How to use Burst Buffers
+title: How to use Burst Buffer
 keywords: [burst_buffer]
 sidebar: documentation_sidebar
 permalink: userguide_howto_use_burstbuffer.html